Roof-GAN: Learning to Generate Roof Geometry and Relations for Residential Houses: Conclusion

 \section{Conclusion}

 This paper proposes a novel generative adversarial network that generates structured geometry of residential roof structures.
 For a roof represented as a graph, the generator learns to generate primitive geometries at the nodes and incident geometric relationships at the edges.
 Qualitative and quantitative evaluations demonstrate the effectiveness of our approach in generating diverse and realistic roof models over all the competing methods.
 Our future work includes the handling of higher-order primitive relationships such as symmetries and more diverse and complex primitive types such as dormers and chimneys.
-We will share our code and data.